CT-Hackerspace/cth-website/src/content/blog/electric-race-car-build-is-back-at-ct-hackerspace-2-11.md

 author: Bill
 ---

-# Electric Race Car build is Back at CT Hackerspace 2/11

 ![tesla-fire.gif](/uploads/2021/02/tesla-fire.gif)

 Back from a brief hiatus, Mark is back and ready to jump start the continuing our race car for the Power Racing Series!
 Join us February 11th at 7 pm!